Listing Status

 Appearance

-The Everglade snail kite is a mid-sized raptor that can reach a length of 14.2-15.4 inches (36-39 centimeters) (Sykes et al. 1995).
-Males are slate gray with red eyes and orange legs, which turn more reddish during breeding season.
-Females are brown with red eyes and yellow to orange legs, with varying amounts of white streaking on the face, neck, and chest.
-Young snail kites are similar in appearance to females except with more cinnamon or buff-colored streaks instead of white (Sykes et al. 1995).
-Snail kites have a unique curved bill which is used to pluck snails out of their shells.
+The Everglade snail kite is a mid-sized raptor that can reach a length of 14.2-15.4 inches.
+Adult males are a dark slate gray to black with red eyes and orange legs, which turn a bright red during breeding season.
+Females have brown bodies with red eyes and yellow to orange legs, with varying amounts of white streaking on their face, neck, and chest (shown in picture above).
+Snail kites have a distinct white rump patch at the base of their triangular-shaped tail.
+Young snail kites are similar in appearance to females except with brown eyes and more light streaks on their face; light spotting is more prominent on their body.

 Behavior